 ACKNOWLEDGEMENTS

 The authors would like to wholeheartedly thank the anonymous farmers, veterinarians and veterinary practices who gave their time and enthusiasm to support this research.
 We wish to express our appreciation to Dr. Lars Forsberg and Mahlena Wiveson at MICLab (Stockholm: Sweden) for sharing their insights on MITI coding with the complexities of herd health data, in addition to John Whitson-Russell and colleagues in the Motivational Interviewing Network of Trainers for invaluable MI training insights.
-We would like to highlight the important contribution of Dr. Emma Roe to this research endeavor, through her supervisory role in author AB’s PhD examination of Motivational Interviewing in the herd health advisory paradigm (2018).
+We would like to highlight the important contribution of Dr. Emma Roe to this research endeavour, through her supervisory role in author AB’s PhD examination of Motivational Interviewing, veterinary communication and the herd health advisory paradigm (2018).
 Finally, we thank our reviewers for their careful and insightful comments that enhanced the quality of this manuscript.

 REFERENCES